typohnebild/numpy-vs-mir/README.md

 To achieve this we use the delay option for _perf_, which delays the start of the measurement, and also delay our programs accordingly.
 The delay for the program is meant to be a bit longer than the actual startup phase.
 So the program needs to sleep after the warm-up until the delay is over.
 It is meant that _perf_ starts to measure while the benchmark program is waiting till its delay is over.
-This should be no problem, because while waiting there should be no floating-point operation that would spoil our results.
-The real execution time is measured separately on program side.
+This is not problematic, because while waiting there should be no floating-point operation that would spoil our results.
+The actual execution time is measured separately on program side.

 This procedure is sufficient for our kind and complexity of project, but for more advanced projects it might be more suitable to use tools like